Dre Campbell Farm

 Good Companion Plants for Sage

-- Catnip.
-If you have an outdoor cat, catnip’s intoxicating fragrance will drive them wild—and away from your sage!
+• Catnip.
+If you have an outdoor cat, catnip’s intoxicating fragrance will drive it wild—and away from your sage!

-- Lavender.
+• Lavender.
 This fragrant herb has soft purple flowers that pair perfectly with sage’s silvery foliage.
-Plus, lavender attracts pollinators like bees and butterflies that also help sage.
+Plus, lavender attracts pollinators like bees and butterflies, which also help the sage.

-- Marigolds.
+• Marigolds.
 Bright marigolds deter many common garden insects with their pungent scent.
-Therefore, interplanting marigolds with sage helps naturally protect your sage from damage by repelling unwanted visitors like spider mites and slugs.
+Therefore, planting marigolds alongside sage helps protect it.
+Marigolds naturally repel pests like spider mites and slugs.

-- Tomatoes benefit from having sage around.
-Sage is a good repellent for flea beetles, pests that bother tomatoes a lot.
+• Tomatoes benefit from having sage around.
+Sage is a good repellent for flea beetles, pests that plague tomatoes.

 You can always feel safe grouping sage with Mediterranean herbs like rosemary, oregano, and thyme.
 They have similar light and water needs, and their flavors complement each other nicely.